mikessh/vdjtools-doc/sphinx/input.rst

 One of the most commonly used RepSeq data format, more than 90% of recently published studies
 were performed using `immunoSEQ <http://www.adaptivebiotech.com/content/immunoseq-0>`__ assay.
-We have implemented a parser for clonotype tables as returned by `Adaptive Biotechnologies <http://www.adaptivebiotech.com/>`__.
+We have implemented a parser for clonotype tables as provided by `Adaptive Biotechnologies <http://www.adaptivebiotech.com/>`__.

 -  Example datasets in this format could be found in the